-City Jails – City Jails in Denton County are run by a city or town municipality.
+City Jails – City Jails in Dallas County are run by a city or town municipality.
 In general, these are staffed and maintained by the local police department, however in a few of America’s largest cities that have their own city jails, such as Baltimore and New York City, the jails are run by a separate Department of Corrections.
-With few exceptions, such as those cities mentioned above, offenders that are arrested and locked up in a city jail in Denton County are only held for approximately 72 hours, where if they are to remain in jail, will be transferred to a Denton County jail where they will remain until their trial, or their sentence is completed in full.
+With few exceptions, such as those cities mentioned above, offenders that are arrested and locked up in a city jail in Dallas County are only held for approximately 72 hours, where if they are to remain in jail, will be transferred to a Dallas County jail where they will remain until their trial, or their sentence is completed in full.

-County Jails – Denton County Jails are maintained and run by this county.
+County Jails – Dallas County Jails are maintained and run by this county.
 Almost all county jails in America are staffed and managed by the county sheriff’s department.
 In a few states, such as in Kentucky, West Virginia and regional jails in Virginia and Ohio, they are run by a separate government organization.
 In Kentucky, the counties elect a Jailer every two years, who is responsible for managing the jail operations, like what a mayor or city manager does.
-You can get access to all the information you want about other neighboring county jails near Denton County by clicking on any of the counties on the map above.
+You can get access to all the information you want about other neighboring county jails near Dallas County by clicking on any of the counties on the map above.
 For a national directory of all county jails in the United States, go here.

 Regional Jails – Regional Jails are staffed and managed by a separate division made up of board members from several cities, towns, and counties from a state.
 Regional jails are funded by the jurisdictions that have inmates in the regional jail and pay their share of the overall cost based upon the number of beds they have committed to.

 State Prisons – State Prisons are run by Texas and paid for with taxes from Texas taxpayers.
-To be sent to a Texas State Prison, a person has to be convicted and sentenced in a court in Denton County to a period of time in excess of a year, all the way up to the rest of their life.
+To be sent to a Texas State Prison, a person has to be convicted and sentenced in a court in Dallas County to a period of time in excess of a year, all the way up to the rest of their life.

 Federal Prisons – The United States has different type of federal prisons: The Bureau of Prisons (BOP), ICE Facilities (Immigration), Military Prisons, and jails that are run by various Native American tribes, although Native Americans convicted of major crimes on a reservation, do their time in the United States Bureau of Prisons, not a state prison in the state where their tribe is located.
 For a complete list of all the BOP facilities in the United States and information about them, go here.